Monday, November 30, 2009

 Monday, November 23, 2009

-Closet Canuck's Great Big Canadian Train Adventure FINAL DAY 13: (Almost) home to Vancouver, BC
+Closet Canuck's Great Big Canadian Train Adventure FINAL DAY 13: Homeward Bound to Vancouver, BC

 Among the highlights of the trip were all the people I met aboard the Canadian, like this couple from Hamburg.
 Currently residing in New York City, we plan to meet up again in the coming.
 Every passenger had a story, and with four days/nights to fill, there was plenty of time to get to know folks.

-We're getting close to Vancouver, BC and no surprise that it's grey and rainy.
-But it's always nice to be heading home.
+Getting close to Vancouver, BC and no surprise it's grey and rainy!

 Raindrops keep fallin' on my head.
-But my 5,006km VIA Rail Canada journey (3,111 miles) from Halifax to Montreal was mostly under blue skies.
+But my 5,006km VIA Rail Canada journey (3,111 miles) from Halifax to Vancouver was mostly under blue skies.

-First on my agenda in Vancouver was a cappuccino at Caffe Artigiano, just a few blocks from the Fairmont Hotel Vancouver (and free WiFi).
+First on my agenda in Vancouver was a cappuccino at Caffe Artigiano, just a few blocks from the Fairmont Hotel Vancouver.

 My train adventure wasn't over, as I caught the 5:45 PM Amtrak Cascades from Vancouver to Seattle.
 Sadly, the food aboard Amtrak wasn't nearly as good as on VIA Rail.
 I stuck with snacks and wine, and watched the latest Harry Potter movie.
 What a wonderful adventure I've had!